How to Pick a Guardian

 -

-Make sure to authorize your permanent guardian as well as a temporary local guardian
+Make sure to nominate your permanent guardian as well as a temporary local guardian

 -